Homeschool? Virtual School? Blended Learning? What are the Best Education Options for the 2020-21 School Year?

 Does the school offer an individualized one-to-one approach?

 Accredited schools offer a rigorous curriculum.
 As a result, your child will graduate well prepared for a career or college.
 That is the goal – right?
 Be sure to ask if the lessons are computer generated and computer-graded, or if there is meaningful feedback from the teacher.
-Multiple choice lessons may sound easy, but studies have shown that students retain knowledge better when they engage one-to-one with teachers.
+Multiple choice lessons may sound easy, but independent studies have shown that students retain knowledge better when they engage one-to-one with teachers.
 With Whitmore School’s self-paced mastery learning approach, students and teachers develop a strong relationship.
 As a result, students are solidly engaged in their learning.

 How large is the school?
 Is the school small enough to offer your child the personalized attention you are looking for?
 Mega-schools may offer hundreds of courses and have glitzy websites, but that may not be as important as finding the school that will support your child’s learning style.